top of page

 HAMILTON GREATER AREA – 5 Days

-Next on this awesome New Zealand road trip itinerary for the North Island, we move just a couple hours south into the green rolling hills of the Hamilton area.
+Next on this awesome NZ road trip itinerary for the North Island, we move just a couple hours south into the green rolling hills of the Hamilton area.

 THE BEST ROAD TRIP STOPS IN HAMILTON GREATER AREA